 DISCUSSION

-Effect of different intra-row spacing and application of organic manure types on growth of jute mallow
+Effect of different intra-row spacing and application of organic manures on growth of jute mallow

 Intra-row spacing produced statistically similar jute plant germination survival rates (70 - 76%) at 4 WAT.
 At 10 WAT, the tallest plants, highest stem fresh weight and leaf area (LA) were recorded at the widest (20cm) intra-row spacing.
 However, leaf fresh weight was highest at the lowest (10cm) spacing.
 This result agrees with Masum et al., (2011) who reported that the highest plant height (2.73cm) of Corchorus olitorius at harvest was recorded at 10 x 20cm spacing.
 But in this work, though, the effect of intra-row spacing on growth of jute mallow was not consistent, it can be adduced that even at the 20cm intra-row spacing tested, there was adequate coverage of the soil surface, interception and utilization of sunlight for production of taller plants, higher leaf fresh weights and LA for plant growth (Williams, 1975; Williams and Joseph, 1976; Kayembe, 2015; Mcunu, 2023).